alexben300502/starrr/README.md

 # DEVOPS PROJECT

-### This is our Devops project that we managed to do after learning diferent tools during the semester.
+### This is our Devops project that we managed to do after learning different tools during the semester.

 # Authors